Audit and forwarding management

 Effective data management requires a robust auditing and forwarding functionality to ensure data security, compliance with regulatory standards, and integration with advanced workflows.
 The auditing and forwarding functionality provides continuous event streams that record data access, modifications, and deletions, enabling organizations to monitor and respond to activity across their storage environment.

 This auditing and forwarding functionality supports compliance with regulations such as HIPAA and GINA, aids in investigating security incidents, and ensures the integrity of stored data.
+The auditing and forwarding functionality also supports auditing on encrypted filesystems.
 Additionally, it facilitates operational insights by enabling analysis of user behavior, such as identifying which datasets are accessed, by whom, and at what times.

 The audit event stream can also be used to trigger automated workflows.
 For example, an external system can monitor for specific operations in defined paths and initiate corresponding actions when conditions are met.